Geoff Horsfield: Lincoln City

 On 10 October 2008, Horsfield revealed that he had been diagnosed with testicular cancer, and was advised that his playing career was finished.
 By December, after receiving successful treatment, he was reported to be considering a return to football, either as a player or in a coaching role.
 He linked up with Lincoln City, managed by former Halifax Town teammate Peter Jackson, for a week's training to assess his fitness levels, and after an extended trial period, signed a short-term playing contract to run from 2 January 2009 until the end of the season.
 He would also be involved with coaching the reserve team.
 Horsfield made his debut on 12 January against Brentford, setting up the equaliser for fellow debutant Anthony Elding in a 2–2 draw.
 After the game, he declared he was "glad to be back playing".
-He scored his first goal for the club on 27 January 2009, in a 2–1 win against Gillingham, describing the long range shot "one of my sweetest strikes".
+He scored his first goal for the club on 27 January 2009, in a 2–1 win against Gillingham, describing the long-range shot "one of my sweetest strikes".
 Horsfield played regularly during his time with Lincoln, but scored only that one goal, and at the end of the season the club decided not to renew his contract.

 Port Vale

 In July 2009, Port Vale's Micky Adams appointed Horsfield as player-assistant manager.
 He aimed to play a majority of Vale's games in the 2009–10 season while learning the ropes of management.
 He played in the opening four games of the season despite needing painkillers for a cracked rib and a cracked bone in his hand, the first broken bones he had ever suffered.
 The club reached the third round of the League Cup, but after three consecutive defeats, Adams placed the entire squad on the transfer list.
-He suffered from niggling injuries, in addition to a torn hamstring, which limited his appearances.
+He suffered from niggling injuries, in addition to a tore hamstring, which limited his appearances.
 This caused him to consider his retirement in the summer of 2010.
 Port Vale did not offer him a new playing contract, but did retain him on the coaching staff.

 Alvechurch

-In March 2013, he joined Midland Football Alliance side Alvechurch, after agreeing to an offer from the Alvechurch chairman to play until the end of the season.
+In March 2013, he joined Midland Football Alliance side Alvechurch after agreeing to an offer from the Alvechurch chairman to play until the end of the season.